-- 10.37 In determining whether a ground for refusal of recognition is established, the competent authority of the requested Contracting Party is bound by the factual findings upon which the competent authority of origin has based its jurisdiction.337 For example, where the jurisdiction is grounded upon a preliminary assessment of the interests of the adult by the competent authority of origin,338 this assessment binds the competent authority of the requested Contracting Party.339 - Example 10.R If the competent authority of origin based its jurisdiction on the habitual residence of the adult, the competent authority of the requested Contracting Party cannot review the facts on which the competent authority of origin based its assessment of habitual residence.340 - Example 10.S The requested competent authority shall not review the facts upon which the authorities of the State of origin identified as urgent a situation that enabled these authorities to take an urgent measure based on Article 10. - 10.38 For recognition purposes, declaration of enforceability or registration for the purpose of enforcement, Article 26 provides that there shall be no review of the merits of the measure beyond what is necessary to determine the possible refusal grounds in the context of applying Articles 22 to 25. - 10.39 The authorities of the requested State shall refrain from re-examining the facts and reassessing the reasoning of the competent authority of origin.
+- 10.36 In determining whether a ground for refusal of recognition is established, the competent authority of the requested Contracting Party is bound by the factual findings upon which the competent authority of origin has based its jurisdiction.
+For example, where the jurisdiction is grounded upon a preliminary assessment of the interests of the adult by the competent authority of origin, this assessment binds the competent authority of the requested Contracting Party. - Example 10.
+RWhere the jurisdiction is grounded upon a preliminary assessment of the interests of the adult by the competent authority of origin, 363 this assessment binds the competent authority of the requested Contracting Party.
+364 - Example 10.SR If the competent authority of origin based its jurisdiction on the habitual residence of the adult, the competent authority of the requested Contracting Party cannot review the facts on which the competent authority of origin based its assessment of habitual residence. - Example 10.TS The requested competent authority shall not review the facts upon which the authorities of the State of origin identified as urgent a situation that enabled these authorities to take an urgent measure based on Article 10. - 10.37 For recognition purposes, declaration of enforceability or registration for the purpose of enforcement, Article 26 provides that there shall be no review of the merits of the measure beyond what is necessary to determine the possible refusal grounds in the context of applying Articles 22 to 25. - 10.38 The authorities of the requested State shall refrain from re-examining the facts and reassessing the reasoning of the competent authority of origin.
 However, the proviso "beyond what was necessary", in Article 26, is meant to clarify that the authorities of the requested State can make the verifications that are necessary to determine, for example, the grounds upon which a competent authority exercised jurisdiction, where a measure fails to state so explicitly.
 To the extent to which jurisdiction in accordance with the Convention is a pre-requisite for recognition, nothing prevents the authorities of the requested State from obtaining information on the facts of the case, beyond what appears in the text of the measure, as a means to assessing whether jurisdiction was exercised in accordance with the Convention.

-338 Arts 7(1) and 8(1).
+&lt;sup>361Arts 7(1) and 8(1).
+The Explanatory Perpert p